NCI900-Training-Organisation/intro-to-parallel-programming/docs/source/tutorial/multicore.rst

 fast access to its local memory region but slower access to memory nodes associated with other processors.
 This creates a "non-uniform" access pattern compared to Uniform Memory Access (UMA) systems, where all memory access times are the same regardless of the processor's location.

+.. admonition:: Key Points
+   :class: hint

+    #.
+Multi-core parallelism can improve the peformance of the application.
+    #.
+The effectiveness of the parallelism depends on the problem size.